leighpoulier/portfolio/README.md

 A link is provided so that a prospective employer may download a pdf version of my resume, however at this stage the pdf is only a placeholder.

-### Blog
+### Blog List

 The "Blog" page (blog.html) showcases my ability to create a functioning blog style website.
 Real abridged entries from my 2016 travel blog are used as content in this demonstration.

 ![Blog page on Mobile and Tablet](assets/screenshots/blog/blog-mobile-tablet.png)

 The initial blog page provides a list of five blog entries, each depicted on a panel with an image, a heading, date published, and an introductory paragraph.
 On mobile these panels arrange their content vertically, and on tablet and desktop they change to horizontal.
 The list, however, always runs down the page.
-Each blog entry panel is depicted in a different colour relating to its target page colour.
+Each blog entry panel is implemented in its own article element, and is depicted in a different colour relating to its target page colour.

 ![Blog page on Desktop](assets/screenshots/blog/blog-desktop.png)

 Each panel is a link providing access to the detail of that blog post.
 There are five blog posts included, each on a separate page stored in the ./blog directory and named blog-post-#.html where # is a number 1-5.

+### Blog Entry

 Following the links provided by the panels on the inital blog page will direct the browser to one of these five blog post pages.
-On each blog post page, the content is surrounded by article tags, and the text of the blog post is interspersed with images which are inside figure elements.
+On each blog post page, the entire blog post is implemented as one big article, and the text of the blog post is interspersed with images which are inside figure elements.

 ![Blog post page on Mobile and Tablet](assets/screenshots/blog/blog-post-mobile-tablet.png)